Code-Institute-Submissions/SweetMagic/README.md

 3. A bag app to view the products the user wished to order and with add, edit and remove products from cart options;
 4. A checkout app that contains the checkout form, the payment system and the order confirmation and summary;
 5. Profiles app to view user profile when signed in, as well as order history;
-6. Favorites app to contain user favorites items (not done at this point).
+6. Favorites app to contain user favorites items (does not save info to profile at this point).

 ### Skeleton Plane & Surface Plane